Chava Ziff · Marketing & Brand Transformation Executive

 96% advisor awareness.
 2% HNW investor unaided awareness.
 Same company.

-LPL had earned deep trust in its B2B channel — the advisors knew them.
+LPL had earned deep trust in its B2B channel.
+The advisors knew them.
 But the high-net-worth investors those advisors were trying to reach?
 LPL was invisible.
 In wealth management, when a client doesn't recognize the name, it undermines the advisor's credibility and the firm's growth.

 The Strategic Shift